daneren2005/shared-memory-objects/README.md

 # Shared Memory Objects
 A library to try to make making a multi-threaded game in Javascript possible.
 This package is to provide a wrapper to create objects and data structures that are backed by a SharedArrayBuffer and can be shared between multiple threads.
 The end result is a package that has all of the slowness of Javascript with all of the baggage of dealing with manual memory allocations.
 If you need to multi-thread you are probably better of just using a different language and compiling to WebAssembly.
 But if you, like me, just want to use Javascript/Typescript and are willing to deal with dealing with manual memory allocations then this library could save you some time.

+A demo can be found at https://daneren2005.github.io/ecs-sharedarraybuffer-playground/#/shared-memory-objects
+The code is at https://github.com/daneren2005/ecs-sharedarraybuffer-playground/tree/dev/src/shared-memory-objects

 ## Basics
 The core of this package is the MemoryHeap.
 You should usually just have a single heap that is shared between all of your different threads.
 Each heap can have multiple MemoryBuffers.
 By default each buffer is only 8KB but it can be configured up to 1MB, and you can have up to 4k buffers for a total of 4GB.
 When you allocate memory, if there is not enough space it will allocate another buffers automatically.
 When allocating memory, you will get a AllocatedMemory object that is a wrapper around the allocated memory by calling `heap.allocUI32({count of 32 bit numbers})`.
 By default AllocatedMemory is backed by a Uint32Array but you can get any type of array from `AllocatedMemory.getArray(Int32Array);`.